sclevine/agouti/index.md

 - The Agouti matchers (like `HaveTitle` and `BeVisible`) rely only on public `Page` and `Selection` methods (lke `Title` and `Visible`).
 - Gomega's [asynchronous assertions](http://onsi.github.io/gomega/#making-asynchronous-assertions) such as `Eventually` may be used to wait for the page to load.
 This is especially useful for testing JavaScript-heavy web applications.
 - The [`dsl`](https://godoc.org/github.com/sclevine/agouti/dsl) package contains actions that will immediately fail the running test if they fail.
 This can reduce the number of `Expect(...).To(Succeed())` assertions.
 It also re-declares some of the Ginkgo blocks.
 For instance, `It` becomes `Scenario`.
+- As your test suite grows it's liable to get slow.
+Ginkgo makes it easy to parallelize your test suite by spreading different `It`s across multiple test processes, and Agouti supports this.
+We can make the above example support parallel tests by spinning up the app-server in the `BeforeEach` on a port unique to the Ginkgo node that is running the test: `StartMyApp(3000+GinkgoParallelNode())`.
+Now you can run the tests in parallel with `ginkgo -p`.
+For more on test parallelization see the [Ginkgo docs on the topic](http://onsi.github.io/ginkgo/#parallel-specs).

 ##Reference